KonstantinosIoannidis/Rainfall_MESA/README.md

 ## Description

-This depository includes the data and the Matlab code used in Ioannidis K., Karagrigoriou A. & Lekkas D.F.
+This repository includes the data and the Matlab code used in Ioannidis K., Karagrigoriou A. & Lekkas D.F.
 (2015).
 [Analysis and Modeling of Rainfall Events](http://nonlinearstudies.com/index.php/mesa/article/view/1237). *Mathematics in Engineering, Science and Aerospace*, 6(4):607-614

 ### Abstract